By RESEARCHconnect Team

 In the US, the Chan Zuckerberg Initiative, created by Facebook founder, Mark Zuckerberg, has put funding into setting up Seed Networks for the HCA.
 These are designed to consolidate the growth of the HCA community and facilitate the integration of experimental and computational research so that the pace of progress towards a first draft of several organs can be increased.
 In a separate but related initiative, the Helmsley Charitable Trust in the US is funding the creation of a Gut Cell Atlas which will concentrate solely on cataloguing the many cell types in the small and large intestines with a view to discovering new treatments for Crohn’s disease and other inflammatory bowel diseases.

 When completed, the HCA will probably have an impact on almost every aspect of biology and medicine.
 The direct view of human biology in vivo it will provide should revolutionise diagnostic techniques and allow new and improved drugs to be developed for diseases such as asthma, Alzheimer’s disease and cancer.
 The hopes and expectations scientists have for the HCA are well expressed by Dr Michael Dunn, Head of Genetics and Molecular Sciences at Wellcome, who said “…… the knowledge we gain (from the HCA) has the potential to transform our understanding of the human body and some of the most serious diseases of our time.”
 If the HCA does fulfil its potential then it will indeed be a worthy addition to the list of the greatest medical breakthroughs of all time.

 At RESEARCHconnect, our team of content writers and researchers are sourcing intelligence all day, every day on new and changing funding and policy.
-To discover the benefits of having your finger on the pulse, sign up to two months of free access to our news service.
+To keep informed of the latest funding updates, check our public News Sample on weekly basis.